 The eNLC Compact Is a Game-Changer For Nurses and Staffing Firms

-Trying to get a handle on today’s travel nurses?
-The eNLC lets them move from state to state more easily.
-It also introduces some ramifications that staffing firms would do well to be aware of.
+It’s true that the eNLC allows travel nurses to move from state to state more easily.
+But it also introduces some potential scenarios that your staffing firms would do well to be aware of.

 By: Reva Nelson